natewallace/file-tree-object/README.md

 The function that is executed for each node in the collection of file descendants.
 It takes a single parameter which is the node that is current in the iteration.

+#### TreeNode.getChildrenByPattern(pattern)
+Type: `Function`

+This function will return all immediate children of this node whose path matches the given pattern.

+##### pattern
+Type: `RegExp`

+The regular expression to test against the paths properties.

+#### TreeNode.getFilesByPattern(pattern)
+Type: `Function`

+This function will return all immediate child files of this node whose path matches the given pattern.

+##### pattern
+Type: `RegExp`

+The regular expression to test against the paths properties.

+#### TreeNode.getDirectoriesByPattern(pattern)
+Type: `Function`

+This function will return all immediate child directories of this node whose path matches the given pattern.

+##### pattern
+Type: `RegExp`

+The regular expression to test against the paths properties.